InfraMeshLabs/infra-worker/README.md

 ## Independent Runtime

-Every Worker is a standalone server.
+Every Worker is a standalone runtime.

 A Worker can: